langston-barrett/coq-big-o/README.md

 ```
 Otherwise, just copy what you built to somewhere that Coq will find it.

-## Design

-This project leans heavily on the [math-classes][math-classes] library for
-definitions of algebraic structures, specifically seminormed vector spaces.

 ### Related Work

 I don't know of any.
 If anyone else is interested in formal complexity theory,
 let me know!

+This project leans heavily on the [math-classes][math-classes] library for
+definitions of algebraic structures, specifically seminormed vector spaces.

 ## Contributing